yumpyy/rss-reader/README.md

 ## insallation/usage

+1. add your username & password in `./credentials.json`

-run this command in terminal
+2. run this command in terminal

 linux/macos :